 - Insulation in cold climates is a must

-- Radiant heaters will heat the objects in the space – air heaters will heat the air
+- Radiant heaters will heat the objects in space – air heaters will heat the air

 - Most electric heaters are 240v and will require a licensed electrician to complete the installation

 - Not all heaters are intended to be left on.
-Look for a thermostat-rated device (preferrably that comes with on) and follow directions.
+Look for a thermostat-rated device (preferably one with one) and follow directions.

 First Things First: Garage Size & Climate

 - Garage Square Feet: this is the #1 determinant of heater size.
-Simply measure the width and depth of your garage to arrive at square footage.
-Hint: a 3-car garage is usually 20×30′ = 600sqf.
+Measure the width and depth of your garage to arrive at square footage.
+Note: a 3-car garage is usually 20×30′ = 600sqf.

-- Climate Zone: there’s a big difference between heating a garage to 60-degrees in northern Georgia than in Minnesota.
+- Climate Zone: there’s a big difference between heating a garage to 60 degrees in northern Georgia and Minnesota.

-- Heating Sources: do you have gas (LP or propane) or just electric?
+- Heating Sources: do you have gas (LP or propane) or electricity?

 Why Are You Heating the Garage?

-So you have size, climate and heating source options in hand, now what else matters?
+So you have size, climate, and heating source options; now, what else matters?

 How you’ll use the space, of course.

-Or, perhaps you’re looking to keep the temperature at 50-degrees for a warm car and to keep a garage fridge or freezer running.
+Or, you’re looking to keep the temperature at 50 degrees for a warm car and to keep a garage fridge or freezer running.

-With that in mind, before selecting a heater you’ll want to consider:
+With that in mind, before selecting a heater, you’ll want to consider the following:

 - Temporary heat or hold a steady temperature